Branch Line (Singapore): History

 The line was conceptualized as the Western line during the early planning stages of the Singapore MRT network.

-On 7 January 1986, the Taiwanese RSEA International and Hock Lian Seng Joint Venture were awarded the contract for the Branch MRT line stations – Bukit Batok, Bukit Gombak, and Choa Chu Kang.
+On 7 January 1986, the Taiwanese RSEA International and Hock Lian Seng Joint Venture were awarded the contract for the Branch MRT line stations – Bukit Batok, Bukit Gombak and Choa Chu Kang.
+The line started operations on 10 March 1990, and was named the Branch Line, consisting of four stations.

+Fate

-The line started operations on 10 March 1990, and was named the Branch line, consisting of four stations.
-The line was subsequently merged into the North South line when the North South line Woodlands Extension opened on 10 February 1996, connecting the existing North South line at Yishun to the Branch line at Choa Chu Kang.
+The line was subsequently merged into the North–South Line (NSL) when the Woodlands extension opened on 10 February 1996, connecting the existing NSL at Yishun to the Branch line at Choa Chu Kang.

 The station codes for Bukit Batok to Choa Chu Kang stations were changed to N23, N22 and N21 respectively, subsequently to their current code on the North South line with the revamp of the system map on 31 July 2001.